weisswuerste/polars-eurovision-analytics/README.md

 # Polars (Eurovision) Analytics

-Some previous analytics work was done on the Eurovision contest through the Pandas library, and now it has been rewritten using the Polars library.
-There are probably some sloppy patches that could have been better thought out and written, but both files are practically the same and easy enough to follow to serve as a reference on how to do something in Polars coming from Pandas.
+Some previous analytics work was done on the Eurovision contest using the Pandas library, and now it has been rewritten using the Polars library.
+There are probably some sloppy patches that could have been better designed and written, but both files are practically the same and easy enough to follow to serve as a reference on how to do something in Polars coming from Pandas.
 - #### Pandas.
   - The original work covering the results of the Eurovision contest from 1956 to 2019 is all there.
   - Some updates were made to Matplotlib charts.